Technical Art History

 Graduates will excel in high-demand careers and be prepared for elite graduate programs including: art and object conservation, ethnographic and archaeological materials conservation, historic preservation, art history, museum studies, art handler, museum technician, library and archival studies, and more.

-In the classroom, technical art history majors will: assess the construction and condition of art and artifacts, conduct risk assessments for museum collections, employ preventive care for collections; conduct digital documentation with stereomicroscopy, ultraviolet illumination, and digital photography; examine objects using infrared reflectography, microscopy, and x-rays; participate in disaster recovery exercises, and study with world-renown conservation professionals.
+In the classroom, technical art history majors will: assess the construction and condition of art and artifacts, conduct risk assessments for museum collections, employ preventive care for collections; conduct digital documentation with stereomicroscopy, ultraviolet illumination, and digital photography; scanning electron microscopy and forensic analytical techniques, and visit conservation laboratories.
 They will visually analyze objects, conduct comparative analyses, engage in archival research, and develop broad cultural historical and aesthetic knowledge.

 ARHS 411: Introduction to Conservation Practices: Digital Documentation, Treatment, and Condition Assessment,